Win Naing Tun: Senior

-On 28 May 2021, Win make his debut for Myanmar during the 2022 FIFA World Cup qualification in a 10–0 thrashing defeat to Japan.
+On 28 May 2021, Win made his debut for Myanmar during the 2022 FIFA World Cup qualification in a 10–0 thrashing defeat to Japan.
 Win was then called up for the delayed 2020 AFF Championship in December.

-On 14 June 2022, Win scored his first goal for Myanmar in a 2–6 lost to Singapore during the 2023 AFC Asian Cup qualification in Bishkek.
+On 14 June 2022, Win scored his first goal for Myanmar in a 2–6 loss to Singapore during the 2023 AFC Asian Cup qualification in Bishkek.

 In addition to his club successes in 2022, Win was called up to represent Myanmar in the 2022 AFF Championship.
 However, he failed to make an impact, missing a penalty in the opening match against Malaysia and failing to make an appearance for the match against Vietnam.

-During the 2024 ASEAN Championship match against Laos, as Myanmar was losing 2–1, Win scored a brace in the 87th and 90+3th minute to rescue Myanmar to a 3–2 comeback thus earning the 3 points in the group stage.
+During the 2024 ASEAN Championship match against Laos, as Myanmar was losing 2–1, Win scored a brace in the 87th and 90+3rd minute to rescue Myanmar to a 3–2 comeback thus earning the three points in the group stage.

+During the 2026 ASEAN Championship On August 4, 2026, he scored his first international hat-trick in a match against the Laos.